Pseudonium/pseudonium.github.io/Making_Category_Theory_Relatable.md

 These examples illustrate the concept of _covariance_.
 We consider functions that not only map inputs to outputs, but map _relations between inputs_ to _relations between outputs_ - which lets us transport ideas in one domain to ideas in another.
 It's a good notion of "translation between perspectives".
 I like to think of the naming as saying that as the inputs vary, the outputs "co-vary" alongisde them, in a consistent way.

 And that's great, because different perspectives are useful for different purposes!
-It's not exactly practical to carry out a large multiplication by drawing out an entire grid, after all - there are fast algorithms developed for numbers we can use instead.
+It's not exactly practical to carry out a large multiplication by drawing out an entire grid, after all - there are fast algorithms developed for numbers we can use instead, like [1729-dimensional Fourier Transform](https://en.wikipedia.org/wiki/Galactic_algorithm#Integer_multiplication).
 What matters is not having any One True Perspective, but instead having multiple, so long as we have this ability to _translate between them_.
 ## Contravariance

 After you get comfortable with arithmetic, you might try using numbers to describe real-world phenomena.
 Other than "size", another common way numbers get used is as _measurements_.

 Say you're measuring a stick.
-Given a unit of measurement, you get back a numerical value - say, centimetres gives 50.
-And given a different one, you get a different value - metres gives 0.5.
+Given a unit of measurement, you get back a numerical value - perhaps centimetres gives 50.
+And given a different unit, you get a different value - metres gives 0.5.
 There's a way to relate these inputs - a metre is 100 centimetres.
 And the way to relate the outputs "goes backwards" - 50 is 100 times 0.5.

 ![Measurement Diagram](https://github.com/user-attachments/assets/37e3d783-1348-43d5-a021-3c774718f233)